MystenLabs/sui/external-crates/move/documentation/book/src/tuples.md

 [first-class value](https://en.wikipedia.org/wiki/First-class_citizen).
 However, in order to support multiple return values, Move has tuple-like expressions.
 These expressions do not result in a concrete value at runtime (there are no tuples in the bytecode), and as a result they are very
+limited:
-limited: they can only appear in expressions (usually in the return position for a function); they cannot be bound to local variables; they cannot be stored in structs; and tuple types cannot be used to instantiate generics.
+- They can only appear in expressions (usually in the return position for a function).
+- They cannot be bound to local variables. cannot be bound to local variables; they cannot be stored in structs; and tuple types cannot be used

 Similarly, [unit `()`](https://en.wikipedia.org/wiki/Unit_type) is a type created by the Move source language in order to be expression based.
 The unit value `()` does not result in any runtime value.